The module lifecycle stage: General Availability

 Connecting to the Storage System from the Cluster

 Deploy the csi-huawei module in your cluster.
-See documentation.
+See the csi-huawei setup guide.

 Create a HuaweiStorageConnection, for example: